symfony/symfony-docs/create_framework/front_controller.rst

 for all pages, our pages do not look like templates and we are still not able to test this code properly.

-Moreover, adding a new page means that we need to create a new PHP script, which name is exposed to the end user via the URL (``http://127.0.0.1:4321/bye.php``): there is a direct mapping between the PHP script name and the client URL.
+Moreover, adding a new page means that we need to create a new PHP script, the name of which is exposed to the end user via the URL (``http://127.0.0.1:4321/bye.php``).
+There is a direct mapping between the PHP script name and the client URL.
 This is because the dispatching of the request is done by the web server directly.
 It might be a good idea to move this dispatching to our code for better flexibility.
 This can be achieved by routing